German far-right party AfD in disarray

 The AfD won 13% of the vote and came a stunning third place behind the main center-right and center-left parties.
 It becomes the first far-right party to enter the Bundestag since 1961.
 But it has been riven with internal strife: Petry has been regarded as a more moderate force in the party, arguing that it had to break with the far right in order to move from opposition into government.

 "Today we must be open that there is internal dissent within the AfD," Petry said at the press conference.
 "We must not be silent about this.
 The community needs to know that we have controversial debates."
 She told reporters later that she would sit in the Bundestag as an independent.

+AfD co-founder Alexander Gauland repeatedly called after Petry, saying "I do not approve of this behavior."
+He described the walkout as a bombshell.

 Merkel punished